zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

 use `is symbol` trait and use the C function name as its argument.
 And that's it!
 With just a couple of lines of code, we're making a call into a C library and we're using purty sub names to do it!

+## Conclusion

+Today we've seen a glimpse of the power Perl 6 provides when it comes to C libraries.